RobertMolenaar-UT/PicoQuant-multi_channel_screen/README.md

 6. Images and data files are saved in folder /Python_converted_* Username* /
 7. Errors on files are listed in the end, in many cases these are Single Point or cancelled 2D measurements.

+Known limitations:

-Known limitation: For bi-directional FLIMBEE scanning, the readPTU_flim needs to be modified, code upon request.
+ 1. For bi-directional FLIMBEE scanning, the readPTU_flim needs to be modified, code upon request, modification needed in the readPTU_FLIM code aug '21.
+ 2. Multiframe PTU conversion appears to skip a Frame, modification needed in the readPTU_FLIM code. aug '21

 v1.0 July 2021 Robert Molenaar